Removing Grout From Ceramic Tile

 There was a simple white grout that was the first primitive form of the

-It was only used on walls as it was no way near strong and durable enough to withstand the
+It was only used on walls as it was no way near strong and durable enough to withstand the rigors of foot traffic.

 What few floors were grouted with white grout were very quickly torn out with grout saws and replaced with grey grout.